tejaswid/tejaswid.github.io/_publications/2011-10-SMC-Workshop.md

-the workshop will present the outcome of a machine learning challenge where contributed methods will be evaluated on a public benchmark database of daily activities recorded using a multimodal network of on-body sensors'
+the workshop will present the outcome of a machine learning challenge where contributed methods will be evaluated on a public benchmark database of daily activities recorded using a multimodal network of on-body sensors.'
 date: 2011-10-09
 venue: 'IEEE International Conference on Systems, Man, and Cybernetics (SMC)'
 paperurl: 'https://www.researchgate.net/publication/258031745_SMC_2011_Workshop_on_robust_machine_learning_techniques_for_human_activity_recognition_Activity_recognition_challenge'